 Some say they were cursed after deflowering a great Pharaoh's daughter.
 Others claim they are reincarnated Grammy-Winning studio musicians.
 Regardless, their showmanship, deep-pocket grooves, and penchant for double entendre will melt your heart and your face alike.
 Get ready, here comes… Here Come The Mummies.

-Hot off the heels of their Opening Day bash, the pre-eminent undead funk ambassadors come back to town to host a Halloween party you won’t want to miss!
-The mummies bring their insatiable urge to get down to what promises to be one of the biggest parties Cincinnati will see this year.
+Here Come The Mummies, the pre-eminent undead funk ambassadors come back to town for a party you won’t want to miss!
+The mummies bring their insatiable urge to get down to what promises to be one of the wildest shows Cincinnati will see this year.
 It’s a good thing you’re off work the next day…